About The UCLA GAME LAB

 DO: Has your vision for the lab changed/altered/grown since its founding?
 Has the lab experience refined your own thoughts about game art/practice/education?

 Also, more broadly, I am looking to possibly expand the scope and focus of the lab in a more radical way beyond games.
 I am very compelled by Roger Caillois’ ideas about how games belong to a broader set of cultural practices.
-At the moment, this future plan still classified as “top secret”, so I won’t elaborate further – but stay tuned!
+At the moment, this future plan is still classified as “top secret”, so I won’t elaborate further – but stay tuned!

 DO: As you mentioned, the UCLA Game Lab also produces a Game Art Festival at a Los Angeles museum on a semi-regular basis.
 Why is this kind of exhibition so vital in an era when games can so readily be downloaded and played privately or online?